 1/4 cup 2 fl oz 4 tbsp

-The infographic below shows measurements for US cups to ounces, tablespoons, teaspoons and milliliters.
+Our infographic below shows measurements for US fluid ounces, cups, tablespoons, teaspoons and milliliters.
 Note that all figures are rounded to the nearest whole number.

 Calculator created by Alastair Hazell.